 Yes!
 These rugs are easily available and can be obtained at a reasonable price.
 They’re the best rug to absorb water.

 Wool, being the most popular rug material, is durable as well.
-Propylene, jute, sisal, nylon, and seagrass are also long-lasting materials - as they make the best rug material for dining room.
+Propylene, jute, sisal, nylon, and seagrass are long-lasting materials - making the best rug material for the dining room.

 Yes, jute and wool are naturally soft and shiny fibers.
 They are further made soft by soaking in water.
 Therefore, rugs made from these are soft and relaxing underfoot.